TTLabs/EvaporateJS/README.md

 EvaporateJS is a javascript library for directly uploading files from a web browser to AWS S3, using S3's multipart upload.

 ### Why?
 EvaporateJS can resume an upload after a problem without having to start again at the beginning.
 For example, let's say you're uploading a 1000MB file, you've uploaded the first 900MBs, and then there is a problem on the network.
 Normally at this point you'd have to restart the upload from the beginning.
-Not so with EvaporateJS - it will only redo a small ~5MB chunk of the file, and then carry on from where it left off, and upload the final 100MB.
+Not so with EvaporateJS - it will only redo part that failed, and then carry on from where it left off, and upload the final 100MB.

-This is an beta release.
-It still needs lots more work and testing, but we do use it in production on videopixie.com, and we've seen it upload 100GB+ files.
+In addition, EvaporateJS can resume uploads of entire files and parts when the upload failed due to a user or client error.
+For example, if the user refreshes the browser during an upload.
+To reciver, upload the same files.
+Those files (or the successfully uploaded file parts) that are available on AWS S3 through an incomplete multipart upload or an existing S3 object will not be reuploaded.

 ## Set up EvaporateJS